nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-cluster-design.rst

          that a cluster-wide grace period is in effect.
 Setting this to 0 ends that grace period.

-In order to decide when to make grace period transitions, we must also have each server to advertise its state to the other nodes.
-Specifically, we need to allow servers to determine these two things about each of its siblings:
+In order to decide when to make grace period transitions, each server must also advertise its state to the other nodes.
+Specifically, each server must be able to determine these two things about each of its siblings:

 1. Does this server have clients from the previous epoch that will require recovery?
 (NEED)

-2. Is this server preventing clients from acquiring new state?
-IOW, is it enforcing the grace period?
+2. Is this server enforcing the grace period by refusing non-reclaim locks?
    (ENFORCING)

 We do this with a pair of flags per sibling (NEED and ENFORCING).
 Each server typically manages its own flags.